-Sea spray burst like a wet sneeze up over the out-thrusting sandstone cliff, reaching almost to Kiluron’s booted feet like grasping fingers that could not quite reach their goal and instead slipped back into the morass from which they had been extruded.
+Sea spray burst like a wet sneeze up over the out-thrusting sandstone cliff, reaching almost to Kiluron’s booted feet like grasping fingers that could not quite reach their goal and instead slipped back into the morass from which they were extruded.
 With his arms folded and his legs slightly apart, Kiluron imagined he was defying the ocean, daring the sea to touch him with its salty fingers if it only could stretch so far.
 That strength was mere defiance to the traitorous trembling that still took his limbs if he was careless.

 Footsteps crunched in the fine gravel behind him, but he did not turn to see who was approaching; better that whoever it was not see his face.
 His peripheral vision showed him Doil’s boots come to a stop beside his, the shorter man’s stance narrower, less commanding, than Kiluron’s.
 That made Kiluron wonder when he had started thinking of Doil, or himself for that matter, as a man, rather than a boy.
 Regardless, he was pleased that Doil did not break the silence, and returned to his defiance of the ocean.

 Far to his right, the sun was setting in the sky, imparting a ruddy hue to the landscape that belied the chill wind that whipped up the waves into whitecaps and pressed Kiluron’s loose clothing tight against his pebbled skin.
 Kiluron relished the cold; it helped him to pretend that his tremors were from the temperature, and not the continued weakness in his muscles that persisted even since his recovering from his sickness.
 Salty, briny air coated his throat and his skin and filled his nostrils, and that felt refreshing.
-Maybe what Doil had claimed had some truth.
+Maybe what Doil claimed had some truth.

 Merolate would be in skillful hands while he was away, perhaps better than his own; Borivat was certainly more experienced and better educated than Kiluron.
 To think that he had been beginning to think he was worthy of being Prime, that he could do a good job…then he had spent most of his second major crisis unable even to get himself out of bed, while Doil found a way to keep the Union safe and stable.
 It would have been better if he hadn’t been growing confident.
 Maybe it would be better if he never returned from this isolated retreat on the coast.